University Center of North Puget Sound: Locations

 On April 3, 2009, the University Center moved onto Everett Community College's main campus when Gray Wolf Hall opened.
 The 77000 sqft Gray Wolf Hall is EvCC's first "green" building.
 It was designed to meet the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) Silver Rating.
 Faculty and staff offices occupy the glass-sided north wing, and classrooms fill the brick-covered south wing.
 Some of the features include five video conference rooms, two state-of-the-art computer labs, artwork suspended over the second floor bridge, a student lounge and a rain garden in the courtyard.

 The building is named after Gray Wolf Peak, the highpoint of Gray Wolf Ridge in eastern Olympic National Park at 7218 ft above sea level.
 The third floor of Gray Wolf has a view of the Olympic Mountains.
 EvCC historically names its buildings after peaks of the Cascade and Olympic mountains.

 Gray Wolf Hall was designed by Seattle-based LMN Architects.
 Construction was by M.A.
 Mortenson Construction of Seattle.

 The Evergreen State College's Bachelor of Arts in Liberal Arts is offered off-campus on the Tulalip Reservation.

 History

 The University Center is a product of 1997 state legislation that formed the North Snohomish-Island-Skagit (NSIS) Consortium of higher education institutions to create a flexible and innovative means for expanding higher education opportunities for residents of the three counties.
 The NSIS Consortium was committed to providing opportunities for place-bound residents whose work and family commitments precluded travel to a distant university.
 In 2005, the legislature named consortium member Everett Community College as manager of the University Center.
-Washington State University now manages the University Center.
+Washington State University has managed the University Center since 2014 as part of its Everett campus.